 “I initially chose this topic of canines to complement Wolves: Photography by Ronan Donovan,” says Curator of Art Tammi Hanawalt, Ph.D.
 “We have so many great artworks featuring wild canines, wolves, foxes, and coyotes as subject matter in our permanent collection and when going through them I could not help but think of my own dogs.
 There is, of course, a connection between wild canines and our pets – genetically and emotionally.
 Domestic dogs share over 90 percent of the same DNA as wolves and in comparison, wolves and dogs have similar modes of play and affection for each other.”
 Hanawalt continued, “but all wild canines are also predators that we compete with.
 For the Love of Canines explores human/canine relationships through artwork from the nineteenth century to the present day to take a closer look at the diverse perceptions about the four-legged creatures we call both friends and enemies.”

-For the Love of Canines is generously sponsored by Val and Dick Beck, Halloran, Farkas, and Kittila LLP, MJ Hunt and Bernie Little, Adrienne and John Mars, Tally and Bill Mingst, Singleton Peery Financial, and Wyoming Arts Council.
+For the Love of Canines is generously sponsored by Val and Dick Beck, Halloran, Farkas, and Kittila LLP, In Memory of Cynthia Quast, MJ Hunt and Bernie Little, Adrienne and John Mars, Tally and Bill Mingst, Singleton Peery Financial, and Wyoming Arts Council.